Manage references in a project

 One way to find out whether an Extension SDK has dependencies on other Extension SDKs is by looking in Reference Manager.
 Restart Visual Studio, create a new C# UWP app project, and then right-click on the project and choose Add Reference.
 Go to the Windows tab, then the Extensions sub-tab, and select the Extension SDK.
 Look at the right pane in the Reference Manager.
 If it has dependencies, they will be listed there.

-If your project is targeting Windows 10, and the Extension SDK installed in the previous step has a dependency on the Microsoft Visual C++ Runtime Package, the version of Microsoft Visual C++ Runtime Package that is compatible with Windows 10 is v14.0, and is installed with Visual Studio.
+If your project is targeting Windows 10 specifically, and the Extension SDK installed in the previous step has a dependency on the Microsoft Visual C++ Runtime Package, the version of Microsoft Visual C++ Runtime Package that is compatible with Windows 10 is v14.0, and is installed with Visual Studio.

 If the Extension SDK you installed in the previous step has dependencies on other Extension SDKs, go to the sites of the vendors who own the dependencies, and install the versions of these dependencies that are compatible with the version of the platform your project is targeting.

 Right-click on the References or Dependencies node in the project that caused the error and choose Add Reference.